sjmsjmdsg/2400Lab/README.md

 ### 3) Load Data to PostgreSQL
 To load the data, we first need to copy the data to the partch server.
 To do this, you can:

-- Use the `git` commands introduced before in the putty command window to clone the files to the server
+- Use the `git` commands introduced before in the linux terminal/putty command window to clone the files to the server

 Or:

 In **Linux**:

-- Open terminal, enter command:
+- Open a new terminal, enter command:

       scp <path stored csv data> u1234567@partch.anu.edu.au:<path in the server that you want to store the data>

     For example:

-      scp ~/2400Lab/data/basics.csv u1234567@partch.anu.edu.au:~/comp2400lab
+      scp /students/u1234567/2400Lab-master/data/basics.csv u1234567@partch.anu.edu.au:~/comp2400lab

 </br>